 Description of efforts to assess, monitor, and reduce exposure of employees and contract workers to long-term (chronic) health risks

-Health promotion is one of five core elements of the Health Performance Index (HPI), which BASF uses to measure its performance in occupational medicine and health protection every year.
-The program applies only to direct BASF employees.
-The other elements are Recognized Occupational Diseases, Medical Emergency Preparedness, First Aid and Preventive Medicine.
+We measure our performance in health protection using the Health Performance Index (HPI).
+It comprises five components: recognized occupational diseases, medical emergency drills, first aid, preventive medicine and health promotion.
 Each component contributes a maximum of 0.2 to the total score, meaning that the highest possible score is 1.0.
-We aim to reach a value of more than 0.9 every year.
-With an HPI of 0.96, we once again reached this target in 2021.
+We aim to achieve a value of more than 0.9 every year.
+With an HPI of 0.96, we once again achieved this in 2023 (2022: 0.96).

-- Implementation or improvement of technical/engineering control measures
+- Implementation or improvement of technical control measures

 - Optimization of work organization (including minimization of frequency and duration of activities)